-After deduction of the direct corporate taxes of CHF 574'510, the Company's annual result is a loss of CHF 41'338'453, compared to a loss of CHF 6'929'280 in 2021.
-The resulting losses for financial year 2021 were due to extreme European natural catastrophe events affecting the TPB, namely Storm Bernd, Xero and Volker.
-The losses for financial year 2020 were driven by claims related to the Covid-19 pandemic.
+After deduction of the direct corporate taxes of CHF 585'238, the Company's annual result is a loss of CHF 16'110'176, compared to a loss of CHF 41'338'453 in 2021.
+The resulting losses for financial year 2022 were due to a negative investment result and unrealized foreign exchange losses related to the increase in interest rates and strengthening of the Swiss franc, respectively.
+The underwriting result was positive despite the severe hailstorm and draught events in France and the winter storm Eunice that affected the business.
+The losses for the financial year 2021 were driven by extreme natural catastrophe events in Europe.